 This item relates to using FSFlyingSchool with FSX.
-It has nothing to do with 2004 or 2002.
+It has nothing to do with FS 2004.

-FSFlyingSchool communicates with FSX via either the free or the paid version of FSUIPC v 4.
+FSFlyingSchool communicates with FSX via either the free or the paid version of FSUIPC v 4.9 or higher.

 If your system is running fine - don't change anything!

-If you suspect FSFlyingSchool is giving incorrect readings from FSX, please download and install FSUIPC v4.40 (or higher) from here:
+If you suspect FSFlyingSchool is giving incorrect readings from FSX, please download and install FSUIPC v4.90 (or higher) from here: